opener-project/constituent-parser-base/README.md

 http://opennlp.sourceforge.net/models-1.5/en-parser-chunking.bin

-Version 1.0 of ehu-opennlp-parse-en is being developed as part of the 7th Framework OpeNER European Project.
+Version 1.0 of ehu-parse is being developed as part of the 7th Framework OpeNER European Project.

 Contents